seatable-data/manual/config/enterprise/ldap.md

 Users in SeaTable are divided into two categories:

 * Users who are stored in the local database.
 It may be a user created by the administrator, or a user registered by self
-* The user created in SeaTable during LDAP login (or other OAuth login).
+* The user created in SeaTable during LDAP login (or other Single Sign On login).

 SeaTable will automatically look up users from internal databases and LDAP.
 As long as users exist in any source, they can log in.